Olarkal/AI-Game-Bot/README.md

 pip install -r requirements.txt
 5. Launch OBS Studio, to the right of the “Start Virtual Camera” button, click the gear icon - Output Type: Source, Select Output: Screen Capture.
 6. In line 41, enter your virtual camera number (1-3).
-7. In line 43, enter your API key.
-8. Restart your PC for Tesseract to start working and check the path:
+7. Restart your PC for Tesseract to start working and check the path:
-9. Press Win+R, enter sysdm.cpl
+8. Press Win+R, enter sysdm.cpl
-10. Go to the “Advanced” tab
+9. Go to the “Advanced” tab
-11. Click the “Environment Variables” button
+10. Click the “Environment Variables” button
-12. In the system variables, find the “PATH” line, open it, and you should see C:\Program Files\Tesseract-OCR.
+11. In the system variables, find the “PATH” line, open it, and you should see C:\Program Files\Tesseract-OCR.
 If it is not there, enter it manually.
-13. Start the game.
+12. Start the game.
-14. Run Start.bat
+13. Run Start.bat

 The bot will download YOLO and start learning.